civicrm/civicrm-user-guide/docs/introduction/is-civicrm-for-you.md

 ## Talking to CiviCRM Consultants

 Another option to help you understand CiviCRM is to make use of a professional.
-The CiviCRM website lists [professional vendors and consultants](http://civicrm.org/providers) that can walk you through CiviCRM, and there are many others; you may find a local website company who has experience with CiviCRM.
+The CiviCRM website lists [contributors, partners and sponsors](https://civicrm.org/partners-contributors) that can walk you through CiviCRM, and there are many others; you may find a local website company who has experience with CiviCRM.
 Consider hiring a consultant for a day to discuss with you how CiviCRM could help your organisation.